 Recommended Reading: How To Keep Restaurant Kitchen Costs Under Control

-You shouldn’t underestimate kitchen and equipment costs when opening your restaurant.
-These include everything from small wares and furniture to big-ticket kitchen items likes ovens and fryers.
-Budget, concept and restaurant size will inform your equipment needs.
+Kitchen equipment costs include everything from small wares and furniture to big-ticket kitchen items like ovens and fryers.
+The restaurant business budget, concept, and restaurant size will inform your equipment needs.

 Although everyone's equipment needs will be different, expect to pay between $100,000 to $300,000.